giovannellilab/Geomosaic/docs/source/tips/suggestions.md

 <br>

 ## Create your workflow in two major steps
-The thing that I will explain here, will happen only if you want to create your workflow including the modules regarding the MAGs annotation.
+The issue I will explain here arises only when creating a workflow that includes modules for MAG annotation.
-This problem has two possible solutions:
+There are two possible solutions to address this problem:
 1. use `geomosaic unit` for each module of your interest
 2. divide your `geomosaic workflow` into two major steps